ptagell/garden-watering-project/readme.md

 ## Method & Progress

-From a hardware perspective, I'm feeling pretty confident.
-Plug the things together in a circuit and then plumb in the solenoids to the existing pipes.

-**Update**: This was completely wrong.
-Plumbing is hard when you care about saving water and removing leaks.
-It's actually really difficult to get cheap poly pipes, solenoids and valves under pressure not to leak.
-See the [plumbing section](#plumbing) for more info about this.

 Software is where it seems like there is more complexity, so I'm writing out these as somewhat logical steps to follow in this project.